AndySharez/AndySharez/README.md

 ---

- 🚴 I am a beginning Developer from Germany.
+ 🚴 I am a beginning Developer & cyclists.

  :telescope: At the moment I’m learning python & C; have some php knowledge as well.